neverinfamous/do-manager/README.md

 - View storage contents (keys/values)
 - SQL console for SQLite-backed DOs

+### Multi-Select & Batch Operations
+- **Always-visible checkboxes** - Select namespaces and instances directly from the list
+- **Batch download (namespaces)** - Export multiple namespace configs as a ZIP file with manifest
+- **Batch download (instances)** - Export multiple instance storage as a ZIP file with manifest
+- **Batch delete** - Delete multiple instances or namespaces with confirmation dialog
+- **Batch backup** - Backup multiple instances to R2 with progress tracking
+- **Selection toolbar** - Floating toolbar with count, Select All, and Clear actions
+- **Job history integration** - All batch operations are tracked in job history

 ### Storage Management
 - **Key search & filter** - Real-time filtering to find keys quickly
 - View/edit storage values with JSON support